 It is also a good idea to buy a keyboard that has touch-sensitive keys, to ensure that no notes are going to be missed, played too loudly or too softly, etc. This is usually on 88-key keyboards, but it can also be found on the smaller models.

-Look for a keyboard that has interactive learning tools.
+Look for a digital piano that has interactive learning tools.
 Not only can these come in handy if the learner is not taking actual lessons, but these tools can also be great to use alongside lessons.

 Best Casio Keyboards Reviews